 On the other hand, bottled water typically undergoes very little regulation.
 Many studies have found arsenic in bottled water and that is the least of it.
 Some bottled water samples had traces of mold, phthalates and dangerous microbes along with various other contaminants.

-2. They Contain Plastic Toxins
+2. They Can Contain Toxins

 When it comes to bottled water vs purified water, the latter is the hands-down winner.
 This is because water bottles are almost always made of plastic.
 And even though most drinking water is not acidic, you can still be exposed to the risk of ingesting the chemicals that have been used to manufacture the bottle.
 This is very common with older water bottles that many of us tend to use and reuse without a thought.
 For instance, if you drink from a plastic water bottle left in the car in summer, BPA and other plastic toxins might mix with the water and end up in your bloodstream.
 Do it often enough and you are looking at liver and kidney damage.
 Moreover, many of these chemicals are inherently carcinogenic in nature and can lead to cancer.